BaoNguyen151654/MLOPS_FRAUD_DETECTION/README.md

 “This doesn’t look like our late-night pizza order…”

 Within seconds, the system flags the transactions, blocks the card, and sends you a message asking if you’ve somehow turned into a midnight tech enthusiast.
 You reply NO, your card is saved, and your credit card goes back to its quiet, food-ordering life.

+**=> It is an example of how a fraud detection system in the real world works.
+And in this project, I try to simulate a system that does exactly like that.**

+# 2/ Model Development: